Forest-art/forest-art.github.io/_portfolio/portfolio-1.md

 ---

 ## Task
 Design circuit boards and program programming on the designated car model, and complete the car model's self-service cruise on the race track to complete a lap.
-The two-car chase group requires two cars to chase to complete the race.
+The two-car chase group requires two cars to chase after themselves.
 They cannot go out of bounds or collide.
 If they complete the overtaking task, they will receive a 5s time reward.

 ## Our Team